 And this is something that, for a time, I avoided for fear of stagnation.
 Mustn't we be constantly changing, improving, moving forward?
 Our past will hold us back if we look there, right?
 We are fed, with good intention to be sure, these recurring truths; ones like, "Your past does not define you."
 And note that I said recurring truths.
 I don't negate these claims, in fact I concede that your future need not look anything like your past - if you so choose.
 Who you are today could change in an instant.
 Want to change something?
 Okay.
 Decide that.
 In ten seconds though, you will be the product of your decision ten seconds prior, ie., your past.
 So both hold true.

 For me, it has often been a challenge to submit to my objective past, to acknowledge it, and appreciate it for what it was, and yet be free from it.
 When my eyes happened to fall upon the words "What should have been, Is," I was overcome with an unanticipated sense of release - a rushing exhale that seemed to clear the space for what is coming next.

-Everything that led you to this moment: to this place, to the people around you, and the life you find yourself living, good or bad or enigmatic, happened that way because it really was meant to happen that way.
+Everything that led you to this moment: to this place, to the people around you, and the life you find yourself living, good or bad or ambiguous, happened that way because it really was meant to happen that way.
 It is.
 No "should haves" or "would have beens."
 It just is.
 And you are.